akalinow/TPCReco/README.md

 ```

 Multiple JSON files can be specified at the same time.
-For example, to add event filter for event browsing use this syntax on **daqula2** node:
+For example, to add event filter for event browsing use this syntax at **daqula2** node:

 ```Shell
 cd resources